KoiiKikko/FishHeads/README.md

 **Why Participate?**

-* **Earn KOI:**  Receive KOI tokens as you contribute to the network's strength and stability.
+* **Earn Fish:**  Receive FISH tokens as you contribute to the network's strength and stability.
-* **Shape the Future:** Be part of the Koi Pond community, helping to shape the future of the Koii Network.
+* **Shape the Future:** Be part of the Koii FishHeads community, helping to shape the future of the Koii Network.
 * **Unlock Opportunities:**  Your active participation may open doors to additional benefits and recognition within the Koii ecosystem.

 **Getting Started**